-'Why won't this kid do what I ask?' he mutters, with an edge to his voice that wasn't there at first.
+'Why won't this kid do what I ask?' he mutters, with an edge to his voice.

-At the fourth request our six-year old eventually responds with a clear and forthright, 'No!'
+At the fourth request our six-year old responds with a clear and forthright, 'No!'

-By this stage Dad has passed frustrated and is entering the angry zone.
-'Put your shoes on right now and get out to the car or I'm throwing these toys in the garbage!'
+By this stage Dad has passed frustrated and is entering the anger zone.
+'Put your shoes on now and get to the car or I'm throwing these toys in the garbage!'

-The mistake we make when trying to motivate the un-motivated is forgetting who owns the motivation.
+The mistake we make when trying to motivate the un-motivated is not thinking about who owns the motivation.